Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 # Additional useful software
 A number of
 [software](https://confluence.csiro.au/display/Atlantis/Atlantis+Helper+Tools) exist
 to process and visualize inputs and output files of an Atlantis model.
-Below some widely used examples.
+Below are some widely used examples.

 * [Atlantistools](https://github.com/alketh/atlantistools): Is a data processing and visualization tool for R, which helps to